The Standard Model as an Effective Field Theory: Basics of EFT

 \subsubsection{Avoiding regulator dependence}

 In DR, power counting violations due to the regulator choice do not occur in the insertion of higher dimensional operators in loop diagrams.
-The $\mu$ scale introduced in the regulation procedure only appears in the Logs as in Eqn.~\ref{leptonloopshift}.
+The $\mu$ scale introduced in the regulation procedure only appears in the Logs as in Eq.~\ref{leptonloopshift}.
 Large mass scales that are present in the UV theory can appear outside of Logs, in threshold matching corrections to $(H^\dagger \, H)$, as shown in Section~\ref{precision-motivation}.
 This is the appearance of the Hierarchy problem using DR.

 The Hierarchy problem is the need to stabilize the scale invariance violating coefficient of $(H^\dagger \, H)$ against perturbations proportional to scales $\Lambda \gg \hat{m}_h$.
-Using a hard cut off regulator makes it challenging to disentangle the perturbation to $(H^\dagger \, H)$ due to UV physics from unphysical regulator dependence.
+A concrete example of these perturbations was given in Section \ref{sec:regions} where a correction to $\Pi_{H H^\dagger} \propto |\omega_r|^2 \, m_r^2$ was found.
+Here $m_r \gg \hat{m}_h$ is the heavy mass scale of putative Majorana states leading to Neutrino masses.
+This result was developed in dimensional regularization.
+Conversely, using a hard cut off regulator makes it challenging to disentangle the perturbation to $(H^\dagger \, H)$ due to UV physics from unphysical regulator dependence.
 Explicit breaking of scale invariance by the regulator is unfortunate, as the mass parameter of the Higgs is the only classical source of the violation of scale invariance in the SM.\footnote{See Refs.~\cite{Bardeen:1995kv,Meissner:2006zh,Foot:2007iy,Shaposhnikov:2008xi,Lindner:2014oea, Helmboldt:2016mpi,Davoudiasl:2014pya,Brivio:2017dfq} for related discussion on scale invariance and the Hierarchy problem.} This can lead to a different point of view as to what the Hierarchy problem is, and what can solve the Hierarchy problem.

 A regulator dependent argument can be formulated focused on the effect of the top quark on the operator $(H^\dagger H)$ at one loop.
 The relevant diagram is the leftmost entry in Fig.~\ref{fig:threshold} which gives a coefficient to this operator of the form \bea i \, \mathcal{A} &=& -\frac{|y_t|^2 \, N_c}{2} \int^\Lambda \frac{d^4 l}{(2 \pi)^4} \frac{l^2 + 4 \, \hat{m}_t^2}{(l^2 - \hat{m}_t^2)^2}, \\ &=& -\frac{|y_t|^2 \, N_c \, \Lambda^2}{32 \, \pi^2} + \cdots \eea Such a regulated quadratic divergence in the case of hard cut off can be compared to DR where the mass scale in the loop is $\hat{m}_t^2$ and the $\epsilon$ pole is subtracted.
 The appearance of the quadratic divergence can be interpreted as a signal of the Hierarchy problem that is regulator independent, when it is indicating a threshold correction in a manner consistent with a dimensionless regulator such as DR.